DataONEorg/matlab-dataone/docs/walk-through.rst

   mgr.listRuns();

-The number of runs you produce might get very long, so you can filter the runs by startDate, endDate, tags, or sequenceNumber, such as:
+The number of runs you produce might get very long, so you can filter the runs by startDate, endDate, tags, or runNumber, such as:

 .. code:: matlab

   mgr.listRuns('tags', 'algorithm 1, no markup');
   mgr.listRuns('startDate', '20151027T080000');
-  mgr.listRuns('sequenceNumber', '2');
+  mgr.listRuns('runNumber', '2');

 View a selected run
 ~~~~~~~~~~~~~~~~~~~
-To view a given run, pass in the sequenceNumber or packageId from one of the resulting rows from the output of listRuns().
+To view a given run, pass in the runNumber or packageId from one of the resulting rows from the output of listRuns().
 For instance:

 .. code:: matlab

-  mgr.view('sequenceNumber', '1');
+  mgr.view('runNumber', '1');

 The output of the view() function provides more technical details about the run.